CutieZone/irzean/README.md

 - `IRZEAN_CLONE_PATH` (required): where Irzean will store its data
 - `IRZEAN_ROOT_URL` (default `http://0.0.0.0:${IRZEAN_PORT:1337}`): the root url where Irzean is ran

+Technically, `IRZEAN_CLONE_PATH` isn't required, and the container can be ran completely ephemerally...

+**BUT** there's some flaws with that.
+Mostly caching.

 ## actual Features

 - serverside rendered w/ `axum` + `minijinja`